-The pollution filter (a combined particulate filter and active carbon filter) serves as a barrier against impurities in the outside air, including dust and pollen.
+The pollution filter (a combined particulate filter and active carbon filter) serves as a barrier against impurities in the ambient air, including dust and pollen.

-For the climate control system to work with maximum efficiency, the pollution filter must be replaced at the intervals specified in the Inspections and Maintenance Schedule.
+For the air conditioning system to work with maximum efficiency, the pollen filter must be replaced at the intervals specified in the Maintenance Program.